top of page

 Treatment

-- The applicant will receive an intake form to fill out.
-This helps determine whether the physical and mental conditions, as well as medications a person may be on, are compatible and appropriate with this treatment.
-Heart conditions and high blood pressure can be areas of concern, and there can be contraindications with medications.
-Where possible we will work around these to ensure the comfort and safety of the participant.
+• Initial Intake Form: The applicant will receive an intake form to fill out.
+This helps assess whether the participant's physical and mental conditions, as well as any medications they may be on, are compatible with the treatment.
+Heart conditions, high blood pressure, and certain medications may require additional consideration, as some can be prohibitive for this process.
+We will work to accommodate these factors to ensure the participant’s comfort and safety.

 If you would like to see testimonials from participants of this work, please visit this page: